Main Street, U.S.A. is the perfect place to start the day when you are at the Magic Kingdom. It’s where the Magic truly begins.

 When Disneyland opened one thing Uncle Walt noticed was late in the afternoon the park emptied.
 Walt needed something to keep guests in the park after dark.
 What’s better after dark than fireworks?
 So Uncle Walt went out and designed a great fireworks show to end each day.

 Today, the best daily fireworks show in the world happens nightly at the Magic Kingdom.
-Wishes invites you to make a wish and your dreams will come true.
-(It doesn’t quite work like that but it’s a really cool show.)
-Main Street USA is the best place in the Magic Kingdom to watch Wishes.
+Happily Ever After lights up the night sky with lasers, special effects and more accompanied with new versions of classic Disney songs.
+Main Street, U.S.A. is the best place in the Magic Kingdom to watch Happily Ever After.

 The Rental Place